-The Summit Police Department is getting ready for July Fourth traffic enforcement with a focus on impaired and unbuckled drivers.
-The safety campaign will run from June 17 through July 8 to encompass three summer weekends leading up to and after Independence Day.
+The Summit Police Department plans for July Fourth traffic enforcement with a focus on impaired and unbuckled drivers.
+The safety campaign will run from June 15th through July 6th to encompass three summer weekends leading up to and including the Independence Day weekend.

 The Summit Police Department will join the Illinois State Police and more than 160 local police and sheriff’s departments for the increased statewide enforcement effort.